noirblancrouge/YoungSerif/README.md

 When you make modifications, be sure to add a description of your changes, following the format of the other entries, to the start of this section.

+27 Feb 2025 (Bastien Sozeau)
+Added a light weight master and two other italic masters for each weight allowing the generation of a variable version.
+Added small caps to the character set

 14 Feb 2025 (Bastien Sozeau)
 - Add glyphs according to the standards of the NBR glyphset